davidB/git-find/README.md

 * [mu-repo](http://fabioz.github.io/mu-repo/), Tool to help working with multiple git repositories (short for Multiple Repositories).
 * [mr](http://myrepos.branchable.com/) which is a tool to manage all your version control repositories.
 * [Repo command reference  |  Android Open Source Project](https://source.android.com/setup/develop/repo)

+## TODO

+* find a rust template engine that support calling method (getter) on current field (or contribute to gtmpl as it's a feature of go template)